ml4/base/README.md

 * Parameterised Packer & Bash, with a little bit of Terraform & Vagrant.
 That's it.

 ## Prerequisites
-* Packer and Terraform.
+* Vagrant, VirtualBox, Packer and Terraform (tested at the versions above).
 * An AWS account, with locally configured credentials (by which I mean AWS AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY and if you require it, AWS_SESSION_TOKEN).
 * A working [AWS cli tool](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html).
 * Permissions to create EC2 instances, volumes, S3 buckets, s3 objects, user roles, role policies.
 * A _privately_ accessible AWS S3 bucket.
 Packer will deposit the image in OVA format in this bucket, and then create the AMI from it using the standard [AWS process](https://docs.aws.amazon.com/vm-import/latest/userguide/vmie_prereqs.html) leaving the bucket empty.
-* A separate Ubuntu machine for Grub password generation.
+* A separate, temporary Ubuntu machine for Grub password generation.
+This can be destroyed once you have the crypt which looks something like this: `grub.pbkdf2.sha512.10000.AF3blahXXX` (see https://sleeplessbeastie.eu/2015/01/06/how-to-password-protect-grub-entries/)
 * Gmail account for system sSMTP configuration - the box will email this account during the build and on boot.

 ## Initialisation